Bjarne Riis: Tour de France success

 For the 1996 season, Riis was brought on to the Telekom team as team captain.
 Following his excellent showing in the high climbs of the 1995 Tour, Riis was confident that he was capable of winning.
-He asked his new teammates to support him, and convinced them that if they worked for him he could bring the yellow jersey to Team Telekom.
-By the start of the Tour he was in superb condition, winning the Danish Road Racing Championship the week before the prologue.
+He asked his new teammates to support him and convinced them that if they worked for him, he could bring the yellow jersey to Team Telekom.
+By the start of the Tour, he was in superb condition, winning the Danish Road Racing Championship the week before the prologue.
 As a result of snow on both the Col de l'Iseran and the Col du Galibier, the scheduled 190 km stage 9 from Val-d'Isère to Sestriere in Italy was truncated and reduced to a 46 km sprint from Le-Monetier-les-Bains which was claimed by Riis, opening a 44-second gap over his teammate Jan Ullrich.
-By the Tour's end Riis had placed first in the General classification, with a lead of 1:41 over his young teammate Ullrich.
-In so doing he ended the string of five successive victories won by Tour great Miguel Indurain.
-The win by Riis was instrumental in turning Telekom from a second tier cycling team which struggled just to be invited into the 1995 Tour, into one of the biggest teams in road racing.
+By the Tour's end, Riis had placed first in the General classification, with a lead of 1:41 over his young teammate Ullrich.
+In so doing, he ended the string of five successive victories won by Tour great Miguel Indurain.
+The win by Riis was instrumental in turning Telekom from a second-tier cycling team, which struggled just to be invited into the 1995 Tour into one of the biggest teams in road racing.
 It also had a huge positive effect on the development of cycling in both Denmark and Germany, massively increasing spectator interest and participation in the sport as well.

 In 1997, he placed first in the spring classic Amstel Gold Race, with a great effort, riding solo from a long way out, in pouring rain.
 Bjarne Riis was the favourite at the 1997 Tour de France, but instead it was his young German teammate Jan Ullrich, who won the overall competition, with Riis finishing 7th.
-On his way to the startup at stage 2 of the 1999 Tour de Suisse, Bjarne Riis hit the curb and crashed.
+On his way to the start at stage 2 of the 1999 Tour de Suisse, Bjarne Riis hit the curb and crashed.
 The sustained injuries to his elbow and knee ultimately forced him to retire in the spring of 2000 at the age of 36.